 Van Duc Pagoda is the pagoda with the tallest main hall in Vietnam.
 The 43.5-meter tall main hall is divided into two stories for worshipping and teaching Buddhism.
 It is an art of a sacred place and a representation of the modern architectural techniques.

 Tan Hiep Ward, Hoc Mon District

-The South of Vietnam, especially Ho Chi Minh City, has many old temples and pagodas from the 18th, 19th and 20th century across the area.
-Each of them has their history and unique factor that can offer different experiences when you get a chance to visit and study them all.
+The South of Vietnam, especially Ho Chi Minh City, has many old temples and pagodas from the 18th, 19th, and 20th centuries across the area.
+Each of them has its history and unique factor that can offer different experiences when you get a chance to visit and study them all.

 Get a travel insurance plan for your trip to Vietnam:

 Have you visited any of these temples and pagodas in Ho Chi Minh City?
 What do you think is the best of them?
 Share with us in the comment section below.